Al Madina (newspaper): Political approach and contents

 Every issue of Al Madina begins with the invocation of the name of the God.
 It is one of the pro-government newspapers in the country.
 However, Al Madina publishes critical coverage of non-political local news, such as social, health and educational issues and has relatively critical columnists, despite restraint in reporting or commenting on national politics.
 Some modernist or reformist columns have been published in the paper.
 For instance, writing in April 2010, Basma bint Saud said that she could not find Qur'anic, or other Islamic historical, basis for a state institution undertaking to promote virtue and prevent vice and that the arrests and beatings by religious policemen contribute to incorrect impressions about Islam.

 Al Madinas article about Avicenna dated 1964 caused a diplomatic crisis between Saudi Arabia and the Imperial Iran due to the fact that he was described by the paper as an Arab thinker.
 On 2 August 2017 the newspaper criticized many Arab states said to maintain relations with Israel but deny it, [although] these ties can hardly be denied given the existence of embassies, and of mutual visits, in full view.
 It went on to call on Arab nations to end their hypocrisy, in which they "maintain relations" with Israel but "don’t want anybody to know about them".

 Prominent columnists

 Hisham Hafiz and Khaled Almaeena served as the chief editors.
 Mohammad Ali Hafiz also served in the post between 1961 and 1964.
-Another former editor-in-chief of the paper is Ghalib Hamza Abulfaraj, a Saudi businessman.
+Later, Saudi businessman, Ghalib Hamza Abulfaraj served as chief editor.
 As of 2012 Fahd Al Aqran was the editor-in-chief.
 As of 2012, the general manager of Al Arabiya TV, Abdulrahman Al Rashed was one of the paper's senior columnists.

 Status and awards

-The publishing house Al Madina Press, which is the owner and publisher of the paper, is one of the most prominent companies in Saudi Arabia.
+The publishing house Al Madina Press, the owner and publisher of the paper, is one of the most prominent companies in Saudi Arabia.
 Al Madinah was awarded two major prizes in Saudi Arabia in 2010: Makkah Prize of Distinction and Asir Prize "Al Muftaha".